 How to Get a Canada Work Visa in 6 Steps

 Each year, around 200,000 foreign-skilled workers come to work in Canada on Temporary Work Permits.
-Canadian work permits make provisions for working in Canada without the need to undergo a points based assessment.
-In order to work in Canada on a temporary basis, foreign skilled workers must have an offer of employment from a Canadian employer and be granted a Labour Market Opinion by Human Resources and Skills Development Canada (HRSDC).
+Canadian work permits make provisions for working in Canada without the need to undergo points-based assessments.
+In order to work in Canada on a temporary basis, foreign-skilled workers must have an offer of employment from a Canadian employer and be granted a Labour Market Opinion by Human Resources and Skills Development Canada (HRSDC).

 Learn How to Get a Canada Work Visa